frimtec/compal-wifi-switch/README.md

 ## Usage
 ```
 usage: compal-wifi-switch [-h] --host HOST --password PASSWORD --switch
-                          {on,off} [--band {2g,5g,all}]
+                          {on,off} [--band {2g,5g,all}] [--version]

 Compal-Wifi-Switch configuration

 optional arguments:
   -h, --help            show this help message and exit
   --host HOST           host name or IP of compal cablemodem, or use env
                         variable COMPAL_WIFI_SWITCH_HOST
   --password PASSWORD   password of compal cablemodem, or use env variable
                         COMPAL_WIFI_SWITCH_PASSWORD
+  --switch {on,off}, -s {on,off}
-  --switch {on,off}    wifi power state to set
+                        wifi power state to set
+  --band {2g,5g,all}, -b {2g,5g,all}
-  --band {2g,5g,all}   band to switch power state for (default = all)
+                        band to switch power state for (default = all)
+  --version, -v         show program's version number and exit
 ```

 ## Credits